Lusito/blog/packages/tsx-dom-ssg-demo/src/pages/toilet-papers/163-dont-drink-so-much.page.md

 ---
-tags: ["Toilet Paper", "React", "JavaScript", "TypeScript", "Web Development"]
+tags: ["Toilet Paper", "React", "JavaScript", "TypeScript", "Web Development", "Partial Hydration", "Progressive Enhancement"]
 title: "Don't Drink So Much: Reducing Frontend Code"
 description: >
     Some developers keep using the tools they are used to, rather than the best tool for the job.